AayuAmor/react-pracitce/src/source.md

 #### 🧠 What is Reconciliation?

-- Reconciliation is React's process of updating the DOM efficiently by comparing the new virtual DOM with the previous one and making only the necessary changes.
+- Reconciliation is React's process of updating the DOM efficiently by comparing the new and old virtual DOM trees and making only the necessary changes.
 - React uses keys to identify elements in lists and optimize updates.

 <br>